thowfeeksalim/multiple-threads/README.md

 <p align="center">
 <img src="https://images.ctfassets.net/hspc7zpa5cvq/20h5efXHT4bQbuf44mdq2H/a40944191d031217a9169b17a8ef35d6/worker-diagram_2x__1_.jpg">
 </p>

-### Summary
+# Load Test Comparison

-This repository demonstrates the use of worker threads in Node.js to improve the performance of a prime number calculation task.
-It includes two code snippets: one that utilizes worker threads (`worker.js`).
-The load tests were conducted using two different methods to compare their performance.
+This repository contains two different implementations of a load test for a prime number calculation API.
+The load tests were executed using the k6 load testing tool.
+Below is a comparison of the two load tests and their conclusions.

-### Code Snippet 1: Using Worker Threads
+## Load Test 1: Using Worker Threads

-The first code snippet (`multiple-requests1.js`) utilizes worker threads to perform the prime number calculation task in a parallel manner.
-Here's a breakdown of the code:
+### Code Snippet

 ```javascript

 const { Worker } = require("worker_threads");
 const express = require("express");